Pietro Carlo Borboni

-Pietro Carlo Borboni (Lugano 1720-Cesena 1773) was a Swiss architect, active in a late Baroque style, known for his works in Cesena, region of Emilia-Romagna, Italy.
+Pietro Carlo Borboni (1720–1773) was a Swiss architect, active in a late Baroque style, known for his works in Cesena, region of Emilia-Romagna, Italy.
+He also worked in Savignano sul Rubicone.

 He was born in Lugano in the Ticino, and the details of his early life and training are unknown.
 He is listed as architetto municipale (municipal architect) in documents of Cesena, where he lived from 1743 to his death.

+Works

 Among the many works he completed locally were: